• Sleeping with your dentures can cause them to wear out more quickly.

 Stomatitis

-Probably the most common side effect of sleeping with dentures is denture stomatitis.
+One of the most common side effects of sleeping with dentures is denture stomatitis.
 This presents as a red, inflamed palate (the roof of your mouth) that is infected with fungi (yeast microorganisms).
-This gum inflammation will cause you (and others) to notice that you have very bad breath.
-That fungi can also enter the corners of your mouth and cause angular cheilitis.
+This gum inflammation will cause you (and others) to notice that you have awful breath.
+Fungi can also enter the corners of your mouth and cause angular cheilitis.

-If you have denture stomatitis, your dental professional will need to prescribe medication and you may not be able to wear your denture for a few days.
+If you have denture stomatitis, your dental professional will need to prescribe medication, and you may need to refrain from wearing your denture for a few days.

 Pneumonia